bparrishMines/penguin/reference/README.md

 ## Getting Started

-`ReferencePairManager`s are responsible for creating pairs, disposing pairs, and executing methods on paired References.
+`ReferencePairManager`s are responsible for creating pairs, disposing pairs, and executing methods on paired references.
 Here are the relevant classes:
 * [TypeReference] - represents a type.
 This type must be able to be represented by a `LocalReference`.
 * [RemoteReferenceCommunicationHandler] - handles communication with `RemoteReference`s for a